ed0wolf/comingsoon/README.md

-comingsoon - using the gojistatic webserver
+comingsoon - using the gojistatic webserver.
 ==========

 SumoGB is coming soon..